 "I like shopping, my husband never takes me."

 "You’ll need to be a real engineer.
 I like nice things."

 "I like to be treated nicely when I buy nice things."

 "Get me perfume so I can smell good for you."

 "That's for you to decide.
-I need to know if you are a Cheap Charlie cologne or Good Charlie perfume."
+I need to know if you are Cheap Charlie cologne or Good Charlie perfume."

 "I'm Good Charlie Perfume, you'll see."

-Finished munching my chicken I replied.
+My chicken finished, I replied.

 I got up and went to the girls' table.
-They’d been watching from afar and began their innuendos and teasing as I sat down.
+They’d been watching from afar and began their innuendos and teasing as I sat down. munching

 Setting it on the table I glibly replied.